Ereiarrus/ComplementsBotPy/README.md

 I complement the sender of a message with a 3.33% chance.
 I currently have about 50 ways to complement you.

+Note that you might need to VIP me in your chat, especially if your viewers tend to make heavy use of the !complement command - this is because Twitch seems to count many bot messages as spam, and mutes/times out the bot.

 ### Implemented commands

 The following commands have been implemented: